-If you want to be a successful entrepreneur one of the things that youíre going to have to do is be able to recognize opportunity when it knocks.
-An opportunity to fill a much needed gap in the market or to change your business to take advantage of a trend could mean the difference between a little bit of success and a huge amount.
+If you want to be a successful entrepreneur one of the things that you are going to have to do is be able to see ways to spot business opportunities.
+An opportunity to fill a much-needed gap in the market or to change your business to take advantage of a trend could mean the difference between a little bit of success and a huge amount.
 But you must know what these opportunities look like so that you can grab them when you see them.
-Here are three ways to recognize an opportunity.

 It Might Not Be Perfect